stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

   I will not pretend that I was anything but deeply and thoroughly frightened when I saw how things stood.
 Perspiration started out all over me, and I had hard work to maintain my attitude of relaxation and slumber.
-Life had many attractions for me just then, and the thought of dealing with a homicidal maniac&mdash;possibly armed and certainly powerful to a marvellous degree&mdash;was a dismaying and terrifying one.
+Life had many attractions for me just then, and the thought of dealing with a homicidal maniac--possibly armed and certainly powerful to a marvellous degree--was a dismaying and terrifying one.
 My disadvantage in any sort of struggle was enormous; for the man was a virtual giant, evidently in the best of athletic trim, while I have always been rather frail, and was then almost worn out with anxiety, sleeplessness, and nervous tension.
-It was undeniably a bad moment for me, and I felt pretty close to a horrible death as I recognised the fury of madness in the stranger&rsquo;s eyes.
-Events from the past came up into my consciousness as if for a farewell&mdash;just as a drowning man&rsquo;s whole life is said to resurrect itself before him at the last moment.
+It was undeniably a bad moment for me, and I felt pretty close to a horrible death as I recognised the fury of madness in the stranger's eyes.
+Events from the past came up into my consciousness as if for a farewell--just as a drowning man's whole life is said to resurrect itself before him at the last moment.

   Of course I had my revolver in my coat pocket, but any motion of mine to reach